When did it start and why?

-It was sponsored by the then functioning West Hobart Progress Association which has since gone into recess.
+It was sponsored by the then functioning West Hobart Progress Association which has went into recess.

 Since then, it has been encouraging local residents to be aware of what is occurring in their neighbourhood and if it seems inappropriate, then contact Tasmania Police who will assist where they can.

 The idea is to assist residents to increase their safety and security by keeping an eye out for the well being of their neighbours

 The area encompassed was decided at an early meeting, where those present who wished to participate and be actively involved were invited to mark their homes on a map of West Hobart.
 These people then agreed to be responsible for the 50 or so houses surrounding theirs and to deliver the newsletter to them.